 Meaning

-In the quote “One of the most tragic things I know about human nature is that all of us tend to put off living.
-We are all dreaming of some magical rose garden over the horizon instead of enjoying the roses that are blooming outside our windows today.,” the emphasis is on happiness.
-It highlights the thought that joy grows from gratitude and balance while implying that gratitude invites more joy.
+The message behind “One of the most tragic things I know about human nature is that all of us tend to put off living.
+We are all dreaming of some magical rose garden over the horizon instead of enjoying the roses that are blooming outside our windows today.” revolves around happiness.
+It suggests that joy grows from gratitude and balance, making it relatable to many people's experiences.

 Theme